LilacMeteorObservatory/MetDetPy/readme.md

 * --exp-time: the exposure time of each frame in the video.
 Set with a float number or select from {auto, real-time, slow}.
 For most cases, option "auto" works well.

-* --adaptive-thre: whether apply adaptive binary threshold in the detector.
+* --adaptive-thre: indicates whether apply adaptive binary threshold in the detector.
 Select from {on, off}.

 * --bi-thre: the binary threshold used in the detector.
 When the adaptive binary threshold is applied, this option is invalidated.
 Do not set --sensitivity with this at the same time.

 * --sensitivity: the sensitivity of the detector.
 Select from {low, normal, high}.
 When adaptive binary threshold is applied, higher sensitivity will estimate a higher threshold.
 Do not set --bi-thre with this at the same time.

-* --recheck: whether apply recheck mechanism.
+* --recheck: indicates whether apply recheck mechanism.
 Select from {on, off}.

 * --save-rechecked-img: the path where rechecked images are saved to.